-It was actually my first time ever in Ukraine itself and even if I didn’t have any expectations I was more than ready to get to know this country and explore its capital city.
+It was actually my first time ever in the country itself and even if I didn’t have any expectations I was more than ready to get to know this country and explore its capital city.

 And I loved it, big time.

 I’ve been there for 3 days yet I didn’t manage to see everything that I’ve hoped for.
-So whenever I have a chance I’ll gladly return to Kiev and see more of it.
+So whenever I have a chance I’ll gladly return to Kyiv and see more of it.

-Things to do in Kiev
+Things to do in Kyiv

 A must visit place for everyone.
 This huge complex of Cave Monasteries is over 1000 years old and is listed on UNESCO World’s Heritage List.

-Since the foundation it’s been the very center of Eastern Orthodox Church in that part of the world.
+Since the foundation, it’s been the very center of Eastern Orthodox Church in that part of the world.
 The monasteries are incredibly beautiful, with golden domes that shine in the sun.

-When walking around the Pechersk Lavra you have a feeling that it’s a special place for Ukraine as the atmosphere there is definitely elagiac.
+When walking around the Pechersk Lavra you have a feeling that it’s a special place for Ukraine as the atmosphere there is definitely elegiac.

-You just need to buy and light a candle and follow the people into the labirynth of narrow lanes with coffins on both sides.
+You just need to buy and light a candle and follow the people into the labyrinth of narrow lanes with coffins on both sides.